Julien101101/Square2Circle/README.md

 # my_app

 A new Flutter project.
-This one implements a decrement / increment on the flutter polygon package.
+This one implements a decrement / increment using the flutter polygon package.

-Very excited to have created this.
+Very excited to have coded this.
 It lacks some extra UI design like color but I am glad I have the basic function.

 I hope to upgrade this soon.

+Thanks to David for help.
+I learn a lot from you.